chmouel/sugarjazy/README.md

 ## Usage

+You can use `sugarjazy` in multiple ways :

-You can simply pipe your logs vai `kubectl logs podname|sugarjazy` or specify a log file.
+- By piping your logs: `kubectl logs podname|sugarjazy`
+- By streamining your logs: `kubectl logs -f podname|sugarjazy -s`
+- Or with the file (or multiples files) directly: `sugarjazy /tmp/file1.log /tmp/file2.log`

+### Arguments:

 ```shell
 usage: sugarjazy [-h] [--timeformat TIMEFORMAT]